chrismarti343/data_structure_tutorial/1-queue.md

 Test 1
 ['Christian', 'David', 'Daniel', 'Oscar']
 ```
-Now we are going to say that the vaccine is already for the peple.
-Acording qith the order in the list, Christian should be the first one to be vaccinated because He came first.
+Now we are going to say that the vaccine is already for the people.
+According with the order in the list, Christian should be the first one to be vaccinated because He came first.

 ```python
 name = queue.dequeue()
 print(queue.get_queue())
 ```
-For this process we use Dequeue function, which is going to take the fisrt item in the list and then it will deleted from the list.
+For this process, we use the Dequeue function, which is going to take the first item in the list, and then it will be deleted from the list.

-Finally the list would look like this:
+Finally, the list would look like this:

 ```bash
 Test 1